JohnDelta/LabExchange_WebApplication/README.md

 ### notes

-- create the lab exchanges view for class
+- create the lab exchanges query in service.
+Its applications order by username and by timestamp for all posts of this class